brycelelbach/cpp_bug_reporting_guidelines/README.md

 * Any files created when performing the Steps to Reproduce are part of the Observed Output.
 * For command line applications, the Observed Output includes the entire textual output of running the Steps to Reproduce on your command line.
 * For graphical applications, the Observed Output includes screenshots or screen recordings as you perform the Steps to Reproduce.
+* To the best of your ability, explain why the Observed Output happened.

-The Expected Output is the result that you anticipated would happen.
-You should explain why you believe the Expected Output is the correct behavior.
+The Expected Output is the result that you anticipated would happen instead of the Observed Output.

+* You should explain why you believe the Expected Output is the correct behavior.
+* Support your explaination by citing documentation, standards or existing best practice.

 ## Environment